-Join GHF’s Texas Seaport Museum for its first Main Sail Movie Night as Ron Howard’s “In the Heart of the Sea” movie will be projected on one of the ship’s sails on the pier at Texas Seaport Museum, Pier 22 and Haborside.
+Join GHF’s Texas Seaport Museum for its next Main Sail Movie Night as Muppet Treasure Island is projected on one of the ship’s sails on the pier at Texas Seaport Museum, Pier 22 and Haborside.
 Admission is free with RSVP.
-The movie will begin at 6 pm on Friday, November 11 and the public is encouraged to bring their own chairs and blankets.
-Beer, refreshments and food will be available for purchase dockside.
+The movie will begin at sunset, approximately 8:30 p.m., Saturday, July 22 and the public is encouraged to bring their own chairs and blankets.
+Beer, refreshments and popcorn will be available for purchase dockside.

 ABOUT THE 1877 TALL SHIP ELISSA